Security — ClickHouse

 </yandex>

-Automatic LDAP role creation (ldapRoleInit)
+Automatic creation of the LDAP role (ldapRoleInit)

 -- Optional if ldapRoleInit.enabled=true